30th Infantry Division (United States): Triangular division

-In the spring of 1942, the division was reorganized from a four-regiment "square" organization into a three-regiment "triangular" organization.
-During the summer of 1942, the division was then used as a source of personnel for new units.
+During the summer of 1942, the division was used as a source of personnel for new units.
 Volunteers for United States Army Air Forces training and officer candidate school quotas also contributed to the division's decline from 12,400 officers and men in June to only 3,000 in August.
-In the fall of 1942, the 119th Infantry Regiment and 197th Field Artillery Battalion were activated and assigned to the division to replace the 118th Infantry Regiment and 115th Field Artillery Battalion, which had been sent as a task force to England.
 The 30th Infantry Division, "having lost within a year the equivalent of a full division in both officers and men" was then moved to Camp Blanding, Florida, to restart training in December, with "two-thirds of its enlisted personnel fresh from the reception center."
 It stayed at Blanding from October 1942 to May 1943, then moved to Camp Forrest, Tennessee in May 1943, and finally Camp Atterbury, Indiana, from 10 November 1943 to 26 January 1944.